jdblischak/smk-simple-slurm/examples/README.md

 * `dynamic-resources` - Increase memory for a rule on restart after each failed attempt

-* `jobs-per-second` - Measures how many jobs Snakemake can submit to Slurm per second
+* `jobs-per-second` - Measure how many jobs Snakemake can submit to Slurm per second

 * `log-file-date` - Insert the current date into the log file path